swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 # User guide

-This diagram shows how the different workflows work together - initial part of the process depends on whether you have a single or multiple samples, or are using Cell Ranger, StarSOLO or a counts matrix.
+This diagram shows how the different workflows work together.
+In the initial step of building the counts matrix, the process depends on are using Cell Ranger, StarSOLO or a preexisting counts matrix.
 The subsequent process is the same.

 What are the 3 different options?

 * **Cell Ranger**: Developed by 10X genomics, this is a widely used package that works for 10X genomics data.
-Usage is subject to licence conditions (see Licenses section) and available only to registered users.
+Usage is subject to licence conditions (see Licences section) and available only to registered users.
 Currently only the inbuilt human and mouse references are available (it is possible to build and use a custom reference on galaxy, but not within this workflow).
 * **StarSOLO**: An open source alternative, which can be configured to support different sequencing technologies or custom references.
 * **Counts matrix**: Sometimes you already have a counts matrix - these are available for many public datasets already.
 Or, if you are using data from probe-based kits (e.g. 10X fixed rna kit), you'll need to get your counts matrix as described by the manufacturer.